SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_J2K1_ENC_-_Module.md

 ### Creation

-This connector is generated from the **Imagine Communications Selenio J2K1 ENC** driver.
+This connector is generated from the **Imagine Communications Selenio J2K1 ENC** connector.

 ## Usage